800 554 7016 M-F 8-7, Sat 9-1 CT or speak to your travel professional

 Morocco: Imperial Cities

 Day 1: ARRIVE CASABLANCA, MOROCCO

 Arrive in Casablanca and transfer to your hotel.
-Gather for your welcome dinner at Rick’s Café, a nostalgic tribute to the classic Casablanca “gin joint.”
+Gather tonight for a special welcome reception and dinner at a local restaurant.

 Sofitel Casablanca Tour Blanche | Meals: D

 Explore the towering Hassan II Mosque, a wildly intricate building that holds 25,000 worshipers; an additional 80,000 can be accommodated in the squares around it.
 Soaring above the ocean, its minaret stands as the tallest religious structure in the world.
 Stop at the city of Meknes.
 A UNESCO World Heritage Site and one of the imperial cities of Morocco, it was built in the 17th century by the powerful sultan Moulay Ismail to rival the court of Louis XIV.
 At day’s end, arrive in the alluring city of Fez; find your boutique hotel just beyond the hustle and bustle on a scenic hilltop.

 Step back in time into ancient and remarkably untouched Fez el-Bali (“Old Fez”), the cultural heart of Morocco.
 Wander among the 9,000 lanes, alleys and souks that comprise its old quarter, where locals conduct their day-to-day business.
 See an elaborate mosaic-tiled fountain in Nejjarine Square.
 Later, discover Fez el-Jadid (“New Fez”), built in the 13th century.
 Fez el-Jadid is home to the Mellah, the old Jewish quarter, with its wrought iron-decorated windows and carved wood balconies.
 Tonight, dine at a traditional Moroccan riad with a special guest who shares insight into Moroccan life.